facebook/zstd/programs/README.md

 The benchmark is conducted using given filenames.
 The files are read into memory and joined together.
 It makes benchmark more precise as it eliminates I/O overhead.
-Multiple filenames can be supplied, as multiple parameters, with wildcards, or names of directories can be used as parameters with `-r` option.
+Multiple filenames can be supplied, as multiple parameters, with wildcards, or directory names can be used with `-r` option.
+If no file is provided, the benchmark will use a procedurally generated "lorem ipsum" content.

 The benchmark measures ratio, compressed size, compression and decompression speed.
 One can select compression levels starting from `-b` and ending with `-e`.
 The `-i` parameter selects minimal time used for each of tested levels.

+The benchmark can also be used to test specific parameters, such as number of threads (`-T#`), or advanced parameters (`--zstd=#`), or dictionary compression (`-D DICTIONARY`), and many others available on command for regular compression and decompression.

 ### Usage of Command Line Interface
 The full list of options can be obtained with `-h` or `-H` parameter:
 ```
-Usage :
-      zstd [args] [FILE(s)] [-o file]

-FILE    : a filename
-          with no FILE, or when FILE is - , read standard input
-Arguments :
- -#     : # compression level (1-19, default: 3)
- -d     : decompression
- -D DICT: use DICT as Dictionary for compression or decompression
- -o file: result stored into `file` (only 1 output file)
- -f     : overwrite output without prompting, also (de)compress links
---rm    : remove source file(s) after successful de/compression
- -k     : preserve source file(s) (default)
- -h/-H  : display help/long help and exit

-Advanced arguments :
- -V     : display Version number and exit
- -c     : write to standard output (even if it is the console)
- -v     : verbose mode; specify multiple times to increase verbosity
- -q     : suppress warnings; specify twice to suppress errors too
---no-progress : do not display the progress counter
- -r     : operate recursively on directories
---filelist FILE : read list of files to operate upon from FILE
---output-dir-flat DIR : processed files are stored into DIR
---output-dir-mirror DIR : processed files are stored into DIR respecting original directory structure
---[no-]asyncio : use asynchronous IO (default: enabled)
---[no-]check : during compression, add XXH64 integrity checksum to frame (default: enabled).
-If specified with -d, decompressor will ignore/validate checksums in compressed frame (default: validate).
---      : All arguments after "--" are treated as files

-Advanced compression arguments :
---ultra : enable levels beyond 19, up to 22 (requires more memory)
---long[=#]: enable long distance matching with given window log (default: 27)
---fast[=#]: switch to very fast compression levels (default: 1)
---adapt : dynamically adapt compression level to I/O conditions
---patch-from=FILE : specify the file to be used as a reference point for zstd's diff engine
- -T#    : spawns # compression threads (default: 1, 0==# cores)
- -B#    : select size of each job (default: 0==automatic)
---single-thread : use a single thread for both I/O and compression (result slightly different than -T1)
---rsyncable : compress using a rsync-friendly method (-B sets block size)
---exclude-compressed: only compress files that are not already compressed
---stream-size=# : specify size of streaming input from `stdin`
---size-hint=# optimize compression parameters for streaming input of approximately this size
---target-compressed-block-size=# : generate compressed block of approximately targeted size
---no-dictID : don't write dictID into header (dictionary compression only)
---[no-]compress-literals : force (un)compressed literals
---format=zstd : compress files to the .zst format (default)
---format=gzip : compress files to the .gz format
---format=xz : compress files to the .xz format
---format=lzma : compress files to the .lzma format
---format=lz4 : compress files to the .lz4 format

-Advanced decompression arguments :
- -l     : print information about zstd compressed files
---test  : test compressed file integrity
- -M#    : Set a memory usage limit for decompression
---[no-]sparse : sparse mode (default: disabled)

-Dictionary builder :
---train ## : create a dictionary from a training set of files
---train-cover[=k=#,d=#,steps=#,split=#,shrink[=#]] : use the cover algorithm with optional args
---train-fastcover[=k=#,d=#,f=#,steps=#,split=#,accel=#,shrink[=#]] : use the fast cover algorithm with optional args
---train-legacy[=s=#] : use the legacy algorithm with selectivity (default: 9)
- -o DICT : DICT is dictionary name (default: dictionary)
---maxdict=# : limit dictionary to specified size (default: 112640)
---dictID=# : force dictionary ID to specified value (default: random)

-Benchmark arguments :
- -b#    : benchmark file(s), using # compression level (default: 3)
- -e#    : test all compression levels successively from -b# to -e# (default: 1)
- -i#    : minimum evaluation time in seconds (default: 3s)
- -B#    : cut file into independent chunks of size # (default: no chunking)
- -S     : output one benchmark result per input file (default: consolidated result)
---priority=rt : set process priority to real-time
+*** Zstandard CLI (64-bit) v1.5.6, by Yann Collet ***

+Compress or decompress the INPUT file(s); reads from STDIN if INPUT is `-` or not provided.

+Usage: zstd [OPTIONS...]
+[INPUT... | -] [-o OUTPUT]

+Options:
+  -o OUTPUT                     Write output to a single file, OUTPUT.
+  -k, --keep                    Preserve INPUT file(s).
+[Default]
+  --rm                          Remove INPUT file(s) after successful (de)compression.

+  -#                            Desired compression level, where `#` is a number between 1 and 19;
+                                lower numbers provide faster compression, higher numbers yield
+                                better compression ratios.
+[Default: 3]

+  -d, --decompress              Perform decompression.
+  -D DICT                       Use DICT as the dictionary for compression or decompression.

+  -f, --force                   Disable input and output checks.
+Allows overwriting existing files,
+                                receiving input from the console, printing output to STDOUT, and
+                                operating on links, block devices, etc. Unrecognized formats will be
+                                passed-through through as-is.

+  -h                            Display short usage and exit.
+  -H, --help                    Display full help and exit.
+  -V, --version                 Display the program version and exit.

+Advanced options:
+  -c, --stdout                  Write to STDOUT (even if it is a console) and keep the INPUT file(s).

+  -v, --verbose                 Enable verbose output; pass multiple times to increase verbosity.
+  -q, --quiet                   Suppress warnings; pass twice to suppress errors.
+  --trace LOG                   Log tracing information to LOG.

+  --[no-]progress               Forcibly show/hide the progress counter.
+NOTE: Any (de)compressed
+                                output to terminal will mix with progress counter text.

+  -r                            Operate recursively on directories.
+  --filelist LIST               Read a list of files to operate on from LIST.
+  --output-dir-flat DIR         Store processed files in DIR.
+  --output-dir-mirror DIR       Store processed files in DIR, respecting original directory structure.
+  --[no-]asyncio                Use asynchronous IO.
+[Default: Enabled]

+  --[no-]check                  Add XXH64 integrity checksums during compression.
+[Default: Add, Validate]
+                                If `-d` is present, ignore/validate checksums during decompression.

+  --                            Treat remaining arguments after `--` as files.

+Advanced compression options:
+  --ultra                       Enable levels beyond 19, up to 22; requires more memory.
+  --fast[=#]                    Use to very fast compression levels.
+[Default: 1]
+  --adapt                       Dynamically adapt compression level to I/O conditions.
+  --long[=#]                    Enable long distance matching with window log #.
+[Default: 27]
+  --patch-from=REF              Use REF as the reference point for Zstandard's diff engine.

+  -T#                           Spawn # compression threads.
+[Default: 1; pass 0 for core count.]
+  --single-thread               Share a single thread for I/O and compression (slightly different than `-T1`).
+  --auto-threads={physical|logical}
+                                Use physical/logical cores when using `-T0`.
+[Default: Physical]

+  -B#                           Set job size to #.
+[Default: 0 (automatic)]
+  --rsyncable                   Compress using a rsync-friendly method (`-B` sets block size).

+  --exclude-compressed          Only compress files that are not already compressed.

+  --stream-size=#               Specify size of streaming input from STDIN.
+  --size-hint=#                 Optimize compression parameters for streaming input of approximately size #.
+  --target-compressed-block-size=#
+                                Generate compressed blocks of approximately # size.

+  --no-dictID                   Don't write `dictID` into the header (dictionary compression only).
+  --[no-]compress-literals      Force (un)compressed literals.
+  --[no-]row-match-finder       Explicitly enable/disable the fast, row-based matchfinder for
+                                the 'greedy', 'lazy', and 'lazy2' strategies.

+  --format=zstd                 Compress files to the `.zst` format.
+[Default]
+  --[no-]mmap-dict              Memory-map dictionary file rather than mallocing and loading all at once
+  --format=gzip                 Compress files to the `.gz` format.
+  --format=xz                   Compress files to the `.xz` format.
+  --format=lzma                 Compress files to the `.lzma` format.
+  --format=lz4                 Compress files to the `.lz4` format.

+Advanced decompression options:
+  -l                            Print information about Zstandard-compressed files.
+  --test                        Test compressed file integrity.
+  -M#                           Set the memory usage limit to # megabytes.
+  --[no-]sparse                 Enable sparse mode.
+[Default: Enabled for files, disabled for STDOUT.]
+  --[no-]pass-through           Pass through uncompressed files as-is.
+[Default: Disabled]

+Dictionary builder:
+  --train                       Create a dictionary from a training set of files.

+  --train-cover[=k=#,d=#,steps=#,split=#,shrink[=#]]
+                                Use the cover algorithm (with optional arguments).
+  --train-fastcover[=k=#,d=#,f=#,steps=#,split=#,accel=#,shrink[=#]]
+                                Use the fast cover algorithm (with optional arguments).

+  --train-legacy[=s=#]          Use the legacy algorithm with selectivity #.
+[Default: 9]
+  -o NAME                       Use NAME as dictionary name.
+[Default: dictionary]
+  --maxdict=#                   Limit dictionary to specified size #.
+[Default: 112640]
+  --dictID=#                    Force dictionary ID to #.
+[Default: Random]

+Benchmark options:
+  -b#                           Perform benchmarking with compression level #.
+[Default: 3]
+  -e#                           Test all compression levels up to #; starting level is `-b#`.
+[Default: 1]
+  -i#                           Set the minimum evaluation to time # seconds.
+[Default: 3]
+  -B#                           Cut file into independent chunks of size #.
+[Default: No chunking]
+  -S                            Output one benchmark result per input file.
+[Default: Consolidated result]
+  -D dictionary                 Benchmark using dictionary
+  --priority=rt                 Set process priority to real-time.
 ```

 ### Passing parameters through Environment Variables